ranaldsgift/KefinTweaks/README.md

 - Playlist Page UX
   - Clicking playlist items navigates to the item page instead of playing the item
   - A play button is added to each item on the Playlist page to allow the user to play the item directly
-- Flatten Single Season Shows
-  - The normal Seasons section is hidden for shows with only 1 season
+  - The Playlist Play button now resumes the Playlist by default instead of playing it from the beginning
+  - A new button is added to play the Playlist from the beginning
+- Episodes of Series Page
-  - Episodes from the single season are displayed in a section with the Next Up item being the one focused
+  - Episodes from the Season of the Next Up episode are displayed in a section with the Next Up item being focused
+  - With the Flatten Single Season Shows enabled, the normal Seasons section is hidden for shows with only 1 season
 - Background Leak Fix
   - This removes extra backdrops from the DOM
   - It fixes an issue which causes Jellyfin to endless add backdrop items to the DOM if the Jellyfin browser tab is not focused